offby0point5/minecraft-network-manager/README.md

 I simply try to build something that suits my needs for a private network.

-With these plugins for proxy (BungeeCord, Velocity) and backend server (Paper, Spigot is not supported) should be able to automatically register and unregister backend servers as they start and stop.
+With these plugins for proxy (BungeeCord, Velocity) and backend server (Paper, Spigot is unsupported, Minestom) should be able to automatically register and unregister backend servers as they start and stop.
 So there is no need to configure the whole network in the proxy config.

 The current version got a (really bulky) feature of a server menu.